yeokm1/nus-soc-print/README.md

 An Android application that prints office documents and PDF files to Unix printers in NUS School Of Computing via SSH.
 The iOS version exists [here](https://github.com/yeokm1/nus-soc-print-ios/).

 This app is published on the [Play Store](https://play.google.com/store/apps/details?id=com.yeokm1.nussocprintandroid).
+If you want to know more, I have written a user/dev guide that can be found in the [user-dev-guide](https://github.com/yeokm1/nus-soc-print/tree/master/user-dev-guide) directory.

 ##Features
 1. Print PDF, DOC, DOCX, PPT, PPTX and ODT files